hjar/bitbucket-to-aws/README.md

 These steps assume you either know your way around these parts or are open to reading the instructions AWS gives you at each step.

 1. **Your app**
-    1. Include the files `bitbucket-pipelines.yml`, `bitbucket-pipelines-codedeploy.sh`, `bitbucket-pipelines-common.sh', `appspec.yml`, `codedeploy-prepare.sh` and `codedeploy-setup-app.sh` from this repository to your app's root directory.
+    1. Include the files `bitbucket-pipelines.yml`, `bitbucket-pipelines-codedeploy.sh`, `bitbucket-pipelines-common.sh`, `appspec.yml`, `codedeploy-prepare.sh` and `codedeploy-setup-app.sh` from this repository to your app's root directory.
 1. **S3**
     1. Create a bucket.
 This tutorial will use the name `bitbucket-pipelines-bucket`.
     1. Upload an Apache configuration file.
 See example configuration (*production.apache.conf*) below.